SEAPUNK/reservable/README.md

 `ReservableClient.reserve(name) -> Promise<null, err>`

-continuously attempts to reserve the action
+continuously attempts to reserve the action every 1 second

 - `resolve`s when the client was able to reserve the action
 - `reject`s when the client encounters an error or a message other than "RESERVED" or "OK"